smaclell/smaclell.github.io/_drafts/the-deployment-first-extreme.md

 result in over-engineering and be more effort to maintain in the long run.
 Ideally it is a very simple process at first because initially your application will be simple.
-Start by finding the minimal requirements for the deployment then automating only that.
-Think of the simplest thing you could possibly to then try it.
+Start by finding the minimal requirements for the deployment then building only that.
+Think of the simplest thing you could possibly do then try it.
 It is easy to get carried away envisioning scenarios that require more automation only to find that it isn't actually needed.
 By doing the absolute minimum deployment then focusing solely on your application lets you avoid over complicating your deployment and your application.

 Software is a means to an end.
 Your deployment too is a vehicle to ship your software.
-Using this approach requires that you finish your deployment then get back to the project at hand quickly.
+Creating your deployment first requires that you finish your deployment then get back to the project at hand quickly to be successful.

 The Final Word
 ===============================================================================

-However, the more we discussed it the more the other side seemed attractive for environments where deploying is hard or normally an afterthought.
-If you think that your project could benefit from being more deployment conscious, concentrating on your deployment over your project temporarily or practicing deploying more, then consider starting with only your deployment before anything else.
+The more we discussed doing the deployment first the more the it seemed attractive for environments where deploying is hard or normally an afterthought.
+Consider starting with only your deployment before anything else if you think that your project could benefit from:

+- Being more deployment conscious
+- Concentrating on your deployment over your project temporarily
+- Practicing deploying more
+- Getting connected to others in deployment process

 <hr />